madcampos/madcampos.github.io/src/content/blog/2024/01/pagespeed-score-bragging.md

 ---
 title: How I got 100 score on PageSpeed
+createdAt: 2024-01-26
 summary: Bragging and breakdown on how I optimized my site.
-createdAt: 2024-01-26
+image: ./assets/doge-score.jpg
+imageAlt: A "doge meme".
+It shows a close up photo of a shiba dog's face with the dog looking to the camera.
+Overlaid on the image, in comic sans, are the phrases "Much speed!", "Such accessible!", "Many score!", "WOW!", and "100/100".
 tags:
   - astro
   - BuildInTheOpen
   - FrontendDevelopment
   - meta
   - web
-image: ./assets/doge-score.jpg
-imageAlt: A "doge meme".
-It shows a close up photo of a shiba dog's face with the dog looking to the camera.
-Overlaid on the image, in comic sans, are the phrases "Much speed!", "Such accessible!", "Many score!", "WOW!", and "100/100".
+relatedPosts:
+  - going-astro
 ---
 [Now this is a story all about how I got a perfect score and assets size down...](https://youtu.be/1nCqRmx3Dnw?si=QhtnwGRPyCN0u_rE) 🎤🎶